Smona/thepoliticalrev.org/README.md

 All changes will be built and served at localhost:4000

 ## Testing Site

+*Note: The testing site is currently not working.
+This will be fixed soon*

 Pushes to the master branch on GitHub will trigger a [Travis CI](https://travis-ci.org/Smona/thepoliticalrev.org) build.
 This will publish